GoogleCloudPlatform/DataflowTemplates/v2/pubsub-binary-to-bigquery/docs/PubSubProtoToBigQuery/README.md

     the `package` statement, not the `java_package` statement.
 *   inputSubscription: The name of the subscription from which data is read.
 For example, projects/\<project-id\>/subscriptions/\<subscription-name\>.
-*   outputTopic: Pub/Sub topic to write dead-letter records.
+*   outputTopic: Pub/Sub topic to write unprocessed records.
 For example, projects/\<project-id\>/topics/\<topic-name\>.
 *   outputTableSpec: Output BigQuery table.
 For example,
     \<project\>:\<dataset\>.\<table_name\>.
 If the table already exists, it must